 You eat because your body and mind need energy to stay alive and function.
-Food contains nutrients that give you energy, carbohydrates and fiber.
+Food contains nutrients that give you energy, such as vitamins, minerals, proteins, calcium, carbohydrates and fiber.
 To make a 'super best' choice, you must choose foods that have the highest contents of these elements.
 In addition, since not all foods have the same amounts of nutrients, you must eat a variety of foods to get all the nutrition you need.